modular/modular/KGEN/docs/public/get-started.md

     Playground](https://playground.modular.com) using the email
     address you provided in the above form.

+3. Chat with us on [Discord](http://discord.gg/modular), report [issues on GitHub](https://github.com/modularml/mojo), and feel free to share your Mojo code with others.

 ## What to expect

 + The Mojo Playground is a [JupyterHub](https://jupyter.org/hub) environment in